 Here are symptoms that signal it’s the flu, and not a cold:

 - It comes on suddenly

 When your child is sick, all you want is for them to start feeling better.
 And getting help within the first 48 hours can help speed recovery.

-1. Use home remedies for your child’s fever and other flu symptoms
+1. Use home remedies for your child’s flu symptoms

 As soon as you notice any symptoms of illness, there are few things you can do at home while you monitor the situation or wait to get a doctor’s appointment: